-No later than March 1 of each year, each manufacturer must submit a report that includes a summary of their recovery program, the weight of covered devices collected, and the location and dates of collection events.
+No later than March 1 of each year, each manufacturer must submit an annual fee and annual report that includes a summary of their recovery program, the weight of covered devices collected, and the location and dates of collection events.

 Visit the OK Dept. of Environmental Quality website for a list of manufacturers who have submitted recovery plans, a list of corporate recycling programs, a list of companies with drop-off sites, as well as a list of collection events for electronics.

-Key Dates: Recovery plans due March 1, annually.
+Key Dates: Recovery plans and annual fees due March 1, annually.